Dream Job Visioning

 What makes you really well qualified?

-What areas would you need to pay more attention to or put more effort into ?
+What areas would you need to pay more attention to or put more effort into building?

-Which of your strengths would in this position?
+Which of your strengths would be best highlighted in this position?

 How can you work on bringing those strengths forward more?